The ALS Association

 FOR IMMEDIATE RELEASE

 Washington, D.C.
 (March 15, 2017) — The ALS Association, in partnership with the American Academy of Neurology (AAN), has awarded the 2017 Sheila Essey Award for ALS Research to John Ravits, M.D., Professor of Neurosciences and Director of ALS Programs at the University of California at San Diego.
+Dr. Ravits is also is one of the programmatic reviews that supports the CDMRP ALSRP.
 The award recognizes significant research contributions in the search for the cause, prevention of and cure for amyotrophic lateral sclerosis (ALS).
 Since 1996, The ALS Association and the American Academy of Neurology have jointly chosen recipients of the award.

 ALS is a progressive neurodegenerative disease that affects nerve cells in the brain and the spinal cord.
 Eventually, people with ALS lose the ability to initiate and control muscle movement, which leads to total paralysis and death, usually within two to five years of diagnosis.
 For unknown reasons, veterans are twice as likely to develop ALS as the general population.
 There is no cure.